 “Do not mistreat foreigners who are living in your land.
 Treat them as you would an Israelite, and love them as you love yourselves.
 Remember that you were once foreigners in the land of Egypt.
 I am the Lord your God.” -Leviticus 19:33-34

-On Saturday, May 20, partnering with Mennonite Central Committee, The 505 will hold a Syrian refugee hygiene kit build.
-Help us build over 500 hygiene kits containing essential supplies that help keep children and families clean and healthy.
+On Saturday, May 20, partnering with Mennonite Central Committee, The 505 held a Syrian refugee hygiene kit build.
+We built over 500 hygiene kits containing essential supplies that help keep children and families clean and healthy.

 Some important facts…